Table of Contents

 COVID-19 was first detected in Wuhan city of China in December 2019.
 Till now it has spread to more than 100 countries.
 More than 1,00,000 people were affected by the 2019-20 coronavirus outbreak and the death toll has crossed 4,000.

 In India, 7,67,000 people have affected by the COVID-19 as of now (10th July 2020), out of them 4,76,000 have recovered and 21,129 people have died.

-- Every country is trying hard to handle the Coronavirus outbreak.
+Every country is trying hard to handle the Coronavirus outbreak.
 India is no exception.
-The Indian government is taking several steps to prevent the outbreak and gearing up healthcare systems to tackle the new cases.
-But are we really prepared to handle a possible COVID-19 outbreak in India?
+The Indian government took several steps to prevent the outbreak, but couldn’t.
+So, now the Central government & State governments are doing their best to tackle with the COVID-19 pandemic.

 The present situation in India:-

-Do you think India is well prepared for a possible Coronavirus outbreak?
+Do you think India is effectively dealing with the COVID-19 outbreak?
 Share your thoughts through the comment section below.
 And subscribe to our blog to read answers to the trending GD topics.

 Photo by Anna Shvets from Pexels